All Episodes

 That's what I'm saying.

-Schumer says that you take away seventy percent of the state and local deduction, and he points out that one third of the taxpayers claim that.
+Schumer says that you take away 70% of the state and local deduction, and he points out that one-third of the taxpayers claim that.

 Yes, so here's what we're doing.

-This is this is literally the kind of tax form that nine out of ten taxers would be able to use.
+This is literally the kind of tax form that nine out of ten taxpayers would be able to use.

 By doubling the standard deduction, we're making it so that people don't have to itemize their deductions.

-So instead of having the first twelve thousand dollars that that you don't pay tax on, it will be the first twenty-four thousand dollars for a couple you don't pay your tax on, and we're lowering people's tax rates.
+So instead of having the first $12,000 that you don't pay tax on, it'll be the first $24,000 for a couple you don't pay your tax on, and we're lowering people's tax rates.

-The difference here is we're basically saying instead of using a tax deduction to lower your tax rate, lower your tax liability, we're just gonna make it easier for you to pay taxes in the first place.
+The difference here is we're basically saying instead of using a tax deduction to lower your tax rate, lower your tax liability, we're just going to make it easier for you to pay taxes in the first place.

-But this is a clear middle class tax cut, no two ways about it, even for people in those high-tax states.
+But this is a clear middle-class tax cut, no two ways about it, even for people in those high-tech states.

-All right, there's the Mike Pence, the vice president, and he's talking about the Republican uh tax bill.
+All right, there's Mike Pence, the vice president, and he's talking about the Republican tax bill.

 And of course, then you hear from Paul Ryan.

-Um before we get to the things that I have questions on, and there are many of them as it relates to this bill.
+Before we get to the things that I have questions on, and there are many of them as it relates to this bill, I'm giving props.

-Of course, we know all about the stock markets up what fifty, sixty percent or some astronomical number.
+Of course, we know all about the stock markets, up, what, 50, 60 percent or some astronomical number.

-Uh we have a million plus new jobs now, a seven-year low in food stamp usage of people, seven year high in terms of labor participation rate.
+We have a million-plus new jobs now, a seven-year low in food stamp usage of people, seven-year high in terms of labor participation rate.

-The National Association of Realtors reported houses are now selling at their fastest pace in thirty years.
+The National Association of Realtors reported houses are now selling at their fastest pace in 30 years.

-The conference board reported consumer confidence is at a seventeen year high.
+The conference board reported consumer confidence is at a 17-year high.

-We have the Atlanta Fed is now projected that the GDP growth for the fourth quarter is four point five percent.
+We have the Atlanta Fed is now projected that the GDP growth for the fourth quarter is 4.5 percent, unemployment now at the lowest level it's been in, I believe, 20 years.

 And that's all happening before Congress has done a thing.